+strong: , average: , weak: 

 Key Technologies/Solutions Supporting Low Latency Communication

 Summarizing those technologies that have to be considered/utilized in order to achieve low latency, often in conjunction with high reliability.
-E.g.,
+For example:

 Changes to framing to minimize wait time to receive a frame before processing the frame

+Rendering of video can be optimized based on the importance of the image, and whether the user’s eye is looking in that direction.
+This can allow lower latency overall.

+Video interpolation can potentially compensate for bandwidth limits that would otherwise limit frame rate.

+Prioritization of data within an application can ensure that the most user-perceptible aspects are provided the lowest latency handling in the overall system.

 Softwarization to optimize communication path through invoking elements in software at better locations?